shoeffner/mthesis/src/appendix.md

 # Additional information

-This chapter contains information to help reproduce the results of Gaze but are not important enough to appear in the main text.
+This chapter contains information to help reproduce the results of \Gaze{} but are not important enough to appear in the main text.

 ## Calibrating OpenCV

-OpenCV offers a tool to store camera calibration settings which can be used for certain functions to improve their results.
-Gaze benefits from such functions, among others it uses `solvePnP` which is used to estimate the head pose in @sec:head-pose-estimation.
+OpenCV offers a tool to store camera calibration settings which can be used for certain functions to improve their results. \Gaze{} benefits from such functions, among others it uses `solvePnP` which is used to estimate the head pose in @sec:head-pose-estimation.
 This section explains briefly how to use the calibration tool.
 Please note that there is also a